-E-invoicing is a form of billing that is presented to the buyer in electronic (rather than paper) format via predefined structured data exchange.
+E-invoicing (also commonly known as electronic invoicing) is a form of billing that is presented to the buyer in electronic format via a predefined structured data exchange.

 This electronic exchange can be enabled by two main options.
 The first is a point-to-point connection between the buyer and seller, which is most often the case when using EDI invoicing.
 The other option is through a network connecting multiple buyers and sellers.
 The network model is most commonly used today where the growth of e-invoicing is expected, thanks to its scalability and efficiency for all parties involved.